silverlining2242/I2P_HW/README.md

 ## Dynamic Memory Allocation

 We often allocate the memory at the complile time.
-For example, in map questions, we declare maximum map size char map[500][500]; and when at run time scanf("%d %d", &h, &w), then use h, w to create the map.
+For example, in map questions, we declare possible maximum map size char map[500][500]; and when at run time scanf("%d %d", &h, &w), then use h, w to create the map.
 What if we want to decide how many memory we need to allocate at the run time? if we use char map[h][w]; scanf("%d %d", &h, &w), although VLA supports this, but it may cause untrackable error!

 use malloc and free to allocate and free the memory we declare.
+*malloc and free is a pair, once you malloc a space, must free it before the end

 2D question: 13361(hw9-1)_cardtable
 3D question: 11711(hw8-1)_malloc3Darr